stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 Step #2 is to switch from static strategy documents, spreadsheets, email and chat groups, to collaborating in real-time off the strategy tree.
 Collaboration without chaos.
 Collaboration with context and structure.

 Once the leadership team master this, you are then ready to move onto OKRs.
-To help them master _one digital workspace_ you have step #3.

 ### step #3 - Workshop A - one digital workspace

 In this 60min hands-on Workshop A, you aim to have the leadership team comfortable with working in _one digital workspace_, which means:

 * creating and evolving the strategy tree (remembering step #2)
-* powering the strategy tree with 6 elements of collaboration - switching from multiple apps and communication mediums, to _one digital workspace_
+* powering the strategy tree with 6 elements of collaboration - in _one digital workspace_
 * understanding security/confidentiality and how to leverage @org-design
 * running meetings and meeting actions - with context and structure

-Just like learning a new language or preparing for a big sporting event, the leadership team then jump in and commit to use #stratapp daily for the 7-21 days following Workshop A.
+Just like learning a new language or preparing for a big sporting event, the leadership team then jump in and commit to doing this daily for the 7-21 days following Workshop A.

 Note, at this step #3 we still have the OKRs module in #stratapp turned off, so there is no problem adding other people from outside of the leadership team to collaborate on meetings/tasks/initiatives and the strategy tree.

 ### step #4 - Workshop B - big bang value

-After the 7-21 days mastering _one digital workspace_, your leadership team will start to see several new opportunities for big bang value.
+After 7-21 days mastering _one digital workspace_, your leadership team will start to see several new opportunities for big bang value.

 Step #4 is to embrace these insights by running an expansive Workshop B to:

 * Shape those ideas and opportunities
 * Share global best practices (we, or our partners, aim to add value here without compromising the confidentiality or IP of other clients)

-Workshop B aligns the leadership team on evolving their _one digital workspace_, providing clarity and consensus, before moving onto the next phase of adding the OKR methodology and cascading OKRs org-wide.
+Workshop B aligns the leadership team on how they want to evolve their _one digital workspace_.
+Thus providing clarity and consensus, before moving onto the next phase of adding the OKR methodology and cascading OKRs org-wide.

 ## implement OKRs - regrouping